 In 1974, the first ASPE Chapter in Ohio was chartered in Cleveland; in October 1980, the Central Ohio Chapter was chartered in Columbus.
 At that time, a number of plumbing engineers, designers, contractors, sales representatives and building officials from Southwestern Ohio were members of the Central Ohio Chapter and actively participated in that Chapter’s functions.
 However, it was understood that the Cincinnati- and Dayton-area members would someday break away from the Central Ohio Chapter and form a Chapter of their own once membership reached sufficient levels.

+In early 1981, while serving as a vice president of the Central Ohio Chapter, the late Robert J DeCurtins, CIPE, along with several interested individuals, compiled a list of potential ASPE members in the Southwestern Ohio/Northern Kentucky area.
+In an attempt to determine the interest of establishing a local ASPE Chapter, 56 letters were sent out in March 1981 to plumbing engineers, designers, contractors and sales representatives; favorable responses were received from 23 potential members.
+Organizational meetings were held in Middletown through the rest of 1981.
 When the Chapter was able to obtain the necessary 20 full or associate members, a petition for charter was prepared and submitted to the Society office in early February 1982.
-The Chapter was presented its charter on February 26, 1982, by the Society president, A. Calvin Laws, PE, CPD, of San Francisco, California.
-Region II Chairman John Matthews, PE, CIPE, of Detroit, Michigan was also present at the charter presentation, held at the Manchester Hotel in Middletown.
+The Chapter was presented its charter on February 26, 1982, by the Society president, A Calvin Laws, PE, CIPE, of San Francisco, CA. Region II Chairman John Matthews, PE, CIPE, of Detroit, MI was also present at the charter presentation, held at the Manchester Hotel in Middletown.

 During its history, the Chapter has been honored on several occasions with the ASPE Chapter Award of Merit recognizing superior Chapter accomplishment.
-The criteria for the Award include membership retention and growth, Chapter technical meetings, Chapter newsletters, Regional meeting attendance, membership on Society level committees, seminars, joint projects (with other plumbing industry-related organizations), additional Chapter publications and donations to the ASPE Research Foundation.
+The criteria for the Award includes membership retention and growth, Chapter technical meetings, Chapter newsletters, Regional meeting attendance, membership on Society level committees, seminars, joint projects (with other plumbing industry-related organizations), additional Chapter publications and donations charitable and to the ASPE Education and Research Foundations.
 The Society Board of Directors annually presents the Award at either the Convention/Expo or Symposium.